Search in content

 This course focuses on the role of effective leadership in leading people and change that drive performance improvement at multiple levels, including local and national improvement initiatives and improvement projects at various levels of the health care system.
 As such, the course covers a broad range of topics on leadership and change management, including change management theories and models, future visionary leaders, transformational strategies and programs, systems and community-oriented thinking, team leadership and teamwork, self-confidence and self-development, effective communication skills, and the role of information technology management in leading and managing change.

-GRADUATION PROJECT
+GRADUATION CAPSTONE PROJECT

-HELP 508
+HELP 506

 (2 credits)